easyeda/easyeda-std-i18n/README.md

 ## Translations

-If you want to help to translation:
+If you would like to help to translation:

 1) please fork this project

 2) change to the forked project, then edit your language file such as `ui_data_uk.txt` etc.

 3) if you can't find your language file, you can copy `ui_data_hans.txt`, and then modify the txt file name with language code, for example `ui_data_xx.txt`, xx is your language code.

 the language code please refer at https://www.w3schools.com/tags/ref_language_codes.asp

 and then remove the Chinese text, translate the English to your language.
 The characters before `=` need to be preserved.

 for example: